Delwar Hossain Sayeedi: Death

-On 14 August 2023 at 8:40 PM, Sayeedi, aged 83, died at BSMMU after experiencing an alleged cardiac arrest.
+On 14 August 2023 at 8:40 pm, Sayeedi, aged 83, died at BSMMU after experiencing a cardiac arrest.
 Following his death, thousands of mourners and supporters assembled outside the hospital premises in a rally.
-He was buried in his native village, Pirojpur, Barisal.
+Sayeedi's son Masud alleged that the then Awami League government, under the leadership of Sheikh Hasina, was involved in his death through judicial and medical processes.
+He was buried in his native village in Pirojpur, Barisal.